Kyle2142/PHPBot/README.md

 If you want to contribute, please make sure you follow the current style and the changes do not break anything!

+### Tests
+To run tests, you need to edit `tests/config.php` with valid values

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments <3